kubeflow/kubeflow/components/k8s-model-server/istio-integration.md

 kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=grafana -o jsonpath='{.items[0].metadata.name}') 3000:3000 &
 ```
 Visit http://localhost:3000/dashboard/db/istio-dashboard in your web browser.
-Send some requests to the TF serving service, then there should be some data like
+Send some requests to the TF serving service, then there should be some data (QPS, success rate, latency) like
 ![istio dashboard](istio-dashboard.png)

 #### Define and view metrics
 See istio [doc](https://istio.io/docs/tasks/telemetry/metrics-logs.html).